xiangivyli/it_foundamental_course/README.md

 5. padding Attribute
 - Used to create space around an element's content inside of any defined borders

+6. text-align Attribute
+- Define the **horizontal alignment** of the text in an element

 ### 1.3.2 Class Selector

 **Class Attribute**